kalxas/rasdaman/doc/main/09_dev-guide-java.rst

 **RasClientInternalException**

-This runtime exception indicates an internal error on client side which report to your dealer containing the complete error message and a precise description of the actions that lead to this exception.
+This runtime exception indicates an internal error on client side which cannot be solved by the user.
+In case of such an event, send a report to your dealer containing the complete error message and a precise description of the actions that lead to this exception.